Mental Health Practitioner

 This job is now closed

-Are you passionate about working with children and young people with mental health problems?
+If you are passionate about working with children and young people and share our values, we would love to hear from you.

 Main duties of the job